bgoonz/Documentation-site-react/blog/express.md

 -   Pug allows you to `replace`{.language-javascript} (default), `prepend`{.language-javascript}, or `append`{.language-javascript}
     blocks.
-    -   When using block append or block prepend, the word “block” is optional.
+    -   When using block append or block prepend, the word "block" is optional.
 -   Note that only named blocks and mixin definitions can appear at the top (unindented) level of a child template.